hamzehkhazaei/ECE422-Proj2-StartKit/README.md

     - This client program creates a number of users that send requests to the server and after receiving the response thinks for the amount of *think_time* and then send another request.
     - It calculates the *response time* for each request as well.
-    - Try to run the `http_client.py` with one user and see how it prints the response time for each request.
+    - Try to run the `http_client.py` with one user and think time of one second to test the program functionality.
     - If you increase the number of users or decrease the think time, ie, you are increasing the workload, the response time should increase.
     - **Important Note**: try not to run the client program on your laptop as this may appear as a DoS attack to Cybera